SAFCSP-Team/binary-tree-decision-tree/README.md

-# binary Tree non premitive project
+# binary tree with non premitive data type project

 ### Objective
 In this project, our objective is to understand the implementation of the binary tree, how to access the tree nodes, and perform operations on them.